 Later in the analysis I discuss the line in Nabokov's book that states that though Humbert was able to have intercourse with Eve, his longing was for Lilith, who in legend was his first wife, so it may be significant, as to the choice of this painting, that Bryan Cooke was married first to Frances and then to Charlotte, Charlotte being Lolita's mother's name.

 George Romney, the painter, separated early from his wife.
 After 20 years he became enamoured of a young woman named Amy Lyon.
 At the age of 15 she had become the mistress of Sir Henry Harry Featherstonhaugh, dancing nude at his stag parties.
 They had a child at 16.
-Then, thrown over by Harry, she became the mistress of Charles Francis Greville, and it was during this time that she met Romney, I guess about 1781 when she was 17 and he began to paint her and continued painting her for a while, she becoming the most painted woman in Europe (they weren't lovers, she had rejected that interest).
-Greville, determining he needed to put his attentions to marrying a rich woman, sent Emma on vacation to live with his uncle, Sir William Hamilton, in Italy.
+Then, thrown over by Harry, she became the mistress of Charles Francis Greville, and it was during this time that she met Romney, I guess about 1781 when she was 17.
+Romney was in love with her, she rejected him, so their relationship seems to be his paintings of her, she becoming the most painted woman in Europe.
+Greville, determining he needed to move his attention to marrying a rich woman, sent Emma on vacation to live with his uncle, Sir William Hamilton, in Italy.
 Emma went, thinking it was only a short separation, having no idea Greville had arranged with Hamilton she would be his mistress.
 Eventually, she and Hamilton married.
 While still married to Hamilton, who was far older than her, she later had a love affair with Horatio Nelson, for which they were both famous.

-By coincidence or not, with Cooke's second wife, and the painter's muse, we have vaguely associated with the portrait the names of Charlotte, Lolita's mother, and Ann Lyon, Sue Lyon playing the part of Lolita.
+By coincidence or not, with Cooke's second wife, Charlotte, and the painter's muse, Ann Lyon, we have vaguely associated with the portrait the character of Charlotte, Lolita's mother, and the actress Sue Lyon who played the part of Lolita.